List of The League of Gentlemen characters: The Dentons

-Though they are never expressly killed off, this is the last we see of Harvey and Val and the final shot of the couple is Harvey mouthing "I can't breathe!"
+Though they are never expressly killed off, this is the last time Harvey and Val appear and the final shot of the couple is Harvey mouthing "I can't breathe!"

 They were not featured in Series 3 or the film, although one of their previous routines does appear in the live show and in the Christmas Special, Val is seen as head of "Solutions Inc.", though this may not be real, given that it took place in Charlie's dream.
 A relative identical to Harvey is briefly seen on the streets of Royston Vasey in the Victorian era, shaking a collection tin in a suggestive manner.
 Their absence is unusual for such important and frequently used characters.

-As of the 2017 specials, Harvey has passed away due to unknown circumstances.
+As of the 2017 specials, Harvey has died due to unknown circumstances.
 Val has invited Benjamin to stay for the funeral, only to arrive to the home in disarray.
 The twins have now grown up and are glad to have new company in the house, and they bake a special cake for Benjamin which is laced with drugs from a toad that induces hallucinations.
 Benjamin is drugged and entered into a ritual by Val and the twins to resurrect Harvey, whose corpse is kept preserved in the basement.
 The ritual is a success and Harvey returns within Benjamin's body.
 However, much to the dismay of Val and the twins, Harvey goes on a cleanliness rampage which prompts Val to encourage Benjamin to expel the spirit of Harvey via a toad that he earlier swallowed during the ritual.
 Benjamin succeeds and Val later escorts Benjamin to the train station and invites him to come visit again.